Microsoft’s obsession with Windows is ending, and I couldn’t be happier

 It was even worse for "PC."
 That term came up a whopping seven times, and usually only in passing.
 "It works on my Windows PC," "You're working on a PC" and so on.

-The PC, and the Windows software that powers it, came across as mere window dressing (sorry.)
+The PC, and the Windows software that powers it, came across as mere window dressing (sorry).

 For anyone who's followed the tech industry over the past couple of decades, Windows sitting on the sidelines at the developer conference of the company that made billions off of it speaks to the fact that we -- you, me, the tech industry at large -- just don't care about computers like we used to.
 Or tablets.
 Or most smartphones, even.